daltonvlm/virtual-snmp-agent/README.md

 pkg-config --libs vsa
 ```

-# Using Docker to Run Multiple Agents
+# Using Docker to Run Multiple vsa Agents
 If you want to further the vsa capabilities and run multiple agents on different ports, enable Docker support with `./configure --enable-docker=yes` at building time.
-This will create a vsa image and the auxiliary script vsa-docker-manager to run multiple vsa agents in Docker containers.
+This will create a vsa image and the auxiliary script vsa-docker-manager for running multiple vsa agents inside Docker containers.

 ## vsa-docker-manager
-You can opt to use the Docker tools to directly manage vsa containers, but vsa-docker-manager facilitates the task of running and stopping them.
-When used to run vsa on a container, vsa-docker-manager requires a file name (to forward to the vsa agent), and, optionally, a directory to locate that file and a port number to run on.
-If no directory is passed, the script will first look for the file in $HOME/.vsa and then in '.'.
-If no port number is passed, the first number available starting by 1024 will be picked.
-Now, if used to stop a container, vsa-docker-manager must receive the port number where that container is running.
-If no port is received, then all containers will be stopped.
+The vsa-docker-manager script provides facilities to manage multiple vsa agents running inside Docker containers through two main actions:
+run and stop.

+When used to run an agent, vsa-docker-manager requires a file name and, optionally, its path, a port number, and the path
+of the configuration file vsa.conf.

+If used to stop an agent, vsa-docker-manager only requires the port number where the agent is running.
+If no port number
+is given, then all the agents running are stopped.

 ### Examples
 ```